jaredjgebel/ux-portfolio/src/_includes/case-studies/_user-flow.md

-The business problem {.sm-subheading-small .xl-subheading-sm .text-neutral-80 .mb-3}
+The business problem {#the-business-problem .sm-subheading-small .xl-subheading-sm .text-neutral-80 .mb-3}

 ## Selling grain in an unstable market